mohamedallam1991/postgres/content/_index.md

 +++
-title = "DocDock Theme for Hugo" description = ""
+title = "PostgreSQL dcoumentation for beginners" description = "This is a beginner friendly documentation, for anyone out there starting out"
 +++

 # PostgreSQL dcoumentation for beginners